 Being able to write an essay is a vital part of any student’s education.
 However, it’s not just about linearly listing ideas.
 A lot of institutions will require a certain format that your paper must follow; prime examples would be one of a basic essay format like MLA, the APA, and the Chicago formats.
 This article will explain the differences between the MLA format, the APA format, and the Chicago format.
 The application of these could range from high school to college essays, and they stand as the standard of college essay formatting.
-EssayPro — essay writing service will help to make a difference!
+EssayPro —will help to make a difference!

 TABLE OF CONTENTS

 Be it an academic, informative or a specific– structure is essential.
 For example, the IB extended essay has very strict requirements that are followed by an assigned academic style of writing (primarily MLA, APA, or Chicago):

 This outline format for an extended essay is a great example to follow when writing a research essay, and sustaining a proper research essay format – especially if it is based on the MLA guidelines.
 It is vital to remember that the student must keep track of their resources to apply them to each step outlined above easily.

 How to Write an Essay in MLA Format

 To write an essay in, one must follow a basic set of guidelines and instructions.
 This is a step by step:

 It’s important to remember that the essay format of MLA is usually used in humanities, which differs from other types of academic writing that we’ll go into detail later.
 For now, feast your eyes upon an MLA format essay example:

 Before we move on to the, it is important to distinguish the two types of formatting.
 Let’s go through the similarities first:

 - The formatting styles are similar: spacing, citation, indentation.